Universal distribution of the empirical coverage in split conformal prediction: Introduction

 \section{Introduction}

-Conformal prediction \cite{vovk1999,papadopoulos,vovk2005,shafer2008,lei,fontana}, a technique developed to address the confidence in the forecasts made by general predictive models, is quickly moving the field of machine learning \cite{esl,murphy,bishop,goodfellow} from a period dominated by point predictions, to a new stage in which inferences about the future are summarized by prediction sets with statistical guarantees.
-Several features make conformal prediction appealing for use with contemporary machine learning algorithms: it is universal (distribution-free), able to handle high-dimensional data, model agnostic, and its properties hold for finite samples.

-This paper strengthens the universal properties of the most readily applicable variation on the conformal prediction idea: the split conformal prediction algorithm \cite{papadopoulos,lei}, whose implementation attains a good balance between the predictive goals and the computational complexity of the procedure.
-In a regression context, the main results of the paper are the identification for exchangeable data of the exact distribution of the coverage of prediction sets for a finite horizon of future observables (future coverage, for short), and the determination of the exact distribution of its almost sure limit when the horizon tends to infinity.
-Both distributions are universal in the sense that they are determined exclusively by the nominal miscoverage level and the calibration sample size.
-The two results hold for finite training and calibration data.
+Conformal prediction is a framework developed to quantify the confidence in the forecasts made by general predictive models which is quickly moving the field of machine learning from a stage dominated by point predictions to a new period in which forecasts are summarized by prediction sets with statistical guarantees.
+Several features make conformal prediction appealing for use with contemporary machine learning algorithms: it is universal (distribution-free), able to handle high-dimensional data, model agnostic, and its properties hold for finite samples \cite{vovk1999,vovk2005,fontana}.
+Notably, the split conformal prediction algorithm \cite{papadopoulos,lei} is a widely adopted conformalization technique which strikes a balance between predictive properties and computational cost.
+Our goal in this paper is to identify the exact distribution of the empirical coverage of prediction sets produced by the split conformal prediction procedure for a finite batch of future observables, as well as to determine the exact distribution of its almost sure limit when the batch size tends to infinity.
+Both distributions are universal in the sense that they are determined solely by the nominal miscoverage level and the calibration sample size.
+The distribution of the empirical coverage was investigated for the first time in \cite{vovk2013} and \cite{hulsman}, with further discussion in \cite{angelopoulos}.
+Our contribution consists in a formulation that emphasizes the role of the data exchangeability assumption and the combinatorial nature of the aforementioned properties of the empirical coverage, which are derived using standard exchangeability tools.
+Although this investigation pertains to the foundations of conformal prediction, the results are eminently practical and lead to a criterion summarized in Table 1 for the choice of the calibration sample size in applications.